PaloAltoNetworks/firebreak-box/doc/firebreak-box.rst

  ``--access_token`` *token*
   Specify the OAuth 2.0 *access_token* for a Box application.

-  This can be a developer token for a previously created Box application.
+  This can be a developer token for a Box application.

  ``--match`` *pattern*
   Apply the Unix shell style *pattern* to the files in a user's folder